The Ultimate Guide to Visiting Tumpak Sewu Waterfall

 NO TIME TO READ NOW?
 PIN IT

-Where is Tumpak Sewu Waterfall
+Where is Tumpak Sewu Waterfall?

 When is the Best Time to Visit Tumpak Sewu Waterfall, Indonesia?

-The weather is sunny and dry during these months, perfect for sightseeing, hiking, and exploring the Java attractions.
+Indonesia has two seasons: a dry season and a rainy season.
+The best time to visit Java is the dry season, which runs from May to October.
+The weather is sunny and dry during these months, perfect for sightseeing, hiking, and exploring Java’s attractions.

-In the rainy season, the Tumpak Sewu Waterfall is the most beautiful because it is powerful and intense.
+The rainy season in Java runs from November to April.
+In the rainy season, the Tumpak Sewu is the most beautiful because it is powerful and intense.
 However, during the wet season, the hiking trail may be closed, so we don’t recommend a visit these months.

 Read our → Ultimate Java Itinerary